Particular/docs.particular.net/transports/upgrades/sqlserver-3to31.md

  - 6
 ---

 SQL Server transport 3.1 introduces a native handling of delayed messages.
 It does so via a special table that holds the messages that are sent but not yet due.
-The structure of this table is following:
+The structure of this table is shown below:

 snippet: createdelayedmessagestoretextsql

-SQL Server 3.1 by default also runs the [Timeout Manager](/nservicebus/messaging/timeout-manager.md) using the selected persistence option to drain all the remaining delayed messages sent before upgrading to 3.1.
-The new delayed messages go through the native mechanism only.
+SQL Server transport 3.1 by default runs the [Timeout Manager](/nservicebus/messaging/timeout-manager.md) using the selected persistence option to drain all the remaining delayed messages sent before upgrading to version 3.1.
+However, even the new delayed messages are processed using the native mechanism only even when they are sent by the endpoint using older version of the transport.

-Because some delayed messages can have the due time months or even years in future it might be advisable to migrate them in order to be able to disable the Timeout Manager entirely (TODO link).
+Because some delayed messages can have the due times months or even years in future it might be advisable to migrate them in order to be able to disable the Timeout Manager entirely.
+See the [SQL Server Native Delayed Delivery](/transports/sql/native-delayed-delivery) article for more details.

 ### SQL Server